SvenHaedrich/hello_dualcore/README.md

 ### Sysbuild

 The canonical way two handle this situation is to use Zephyr's [sysbuild](https://docs.zephyrproject.org/latest/build/sysbuild/index.html).
 The sysbuild will need some additional configuration files.
 In this sample the sysbuild is driven by `sysbuild.cmake`.
-As of now that attempt files, there seems to be something rotten in the RISC V device tree configuration.
+As of now that attempt fails, there seems to be something rotten in the RISC V device tree configuration.

 	west build --board nrf54l15pdk/nrf54l15/cpuapp -S nordic-flpr --sysbuild hello_dualcore -- -DSB_CONFIG_RISCV_CPU='"nrf54l15pdk/nrf54l15/cpuflpr"'